McKesson forecasts fiscal 2014 profit above market estimates

-(Reuters) - Drug wholesaler McKesson Corp (MCK.N) reported a smaller-than-expected fourth-quarter profit, but forecast strong 2014 adjusted earnings as it expects its technology solutions business and the acquisition of smaller peer PSS World Medical to significantly contribute to growth.
+May 7 (Reuters) - Drug wholesaler McKesson Corp reported a smaller-than-expected fourth-quarter profit, but forecast strong 2014 adjusted earnings as it expects its technology solutions business and the acquisition of smaller peer PSS World Medical to significantly contribute to growth.

 The company expects an adjusted profit from continuing operations of $7.90 per share to $8.20 per share for fiscal 2014.